luckman212/jmap-backup/README.md

 ## Environment Variables

-- You can export `JMAP_DEBUG` to `1` to see additional debugging info printed to the console
+- Export `JMAP_DEBUG` to `True` to see additional debugging info printed to the console
 - You can export `NOT_BEFORE` to override the default of `2000-01-01` or whatever date is specified in the config file

 ## Good luck